Tubbz-alt/Intel-Pattern-Matching-Technology/examples/a_SimplePatternMatching/README.md

    is category: 1
 ```

-If you enter an Input Vector that is not similar or that matches one
+If you enter an Input Vector that is not similar or that doesn't match
-of the learned Patterns, then the Patern Matcher returns an appropriate
+a learned Pattern, then the Patern Matcher returns an appropriate
 response that it does not match trained categories.

 **For Example:**